abhinavsingh01/image-store/README.md

 13. GET/DOWNLOAD image - error on wrong album id

 ## Module testing
-- GINKGo is used to perform module testing.
+- GINKGO is used to perform module testing.
-- Album and Image are main microservices and tests for them are in tests fold.
+- Album and Image are main microservices and tests for them are in tests folder.

-## Points
+## Improvements
 - Images are stored locally inside container.
 In ideal scenario Object storage like S3 should be used.
-- Some data should be cached using Redis.
+- User and Album data should be cached using Redis.
+- Images should come from CDN.
 - gRPC for inter communication of microservices.

 ## How to run